 3.5.3 Genetic differentiation between and within species in allopatry and sympatry

-Consistent with the finding that hybridization, admixture and introgression results in reduced interspecific differentiation in sympatry, we found that the overall genetic differentiation between I. elegans and I. graellsii (excluding F1 and F2 hybrids) was lower in the sympatric (FST=0.) than in the allopatric distribution (FST=0.725). (excluding F1 and F2 hybrids) older-younger-
+Consistent with the finding that hybridization, admixture, and introgression results in reduced interspecific differentiation in sympatry, we found that the overall genetic differentiation between I. elegans and I. graellsii (excluding F1 and F2 hybrids) was lower in the sympatric (FST=0.683) than in the allopatric distribution (FST=0.725).
+When the overall genetic differentiation was compared between the studied hybrid regions, we found that the overall genetic differentiation between I. elegans and I. graellsii (excluding F1 and F2 hybrids) was lower in the older-west (FST=0.625) than in the younger-central hybrid region (FST=0.731).

-Pairwise intraspecific population differentiation in I. elegans from allopatry ranged from FST=0.002-0.
-(8 out of the 10 pairwise FST values were significant at p<0.05/10), from the older-west hybrid region (excluding F1 and F2 hybrids) ranged from FST=0.012-0.100 (3 out of the 3 pairwise FST values were significant at p<0.05/3), from the younger-central hybrid region (excluding F1 and F2 hybrids) ranged from FST=0.-0.013 ( out of 10 pairwise FST values significant at p<0.05/10 Table ).
-Pairwise intraspecific population differentiation in I. graellsii from allopatry ranged from FST=0.008-0.068 (2 out of the 3 pairwise FST values were significant at p<0.05/3), from the older-west hybrid region FST=0.
-(1 out of the 1 pairwise FST values was significant at p<0.05), and from the younger-central hybrid region ranged from FST=0-0. out of the 15 pairwise FST values significant at p<0.05/15; Table S14).
+Pairwise intraspecific population differentiation in I. elegans from allopatry ranged from FST=0.002-0.044 (8 out of the 10 pairwise FST values were significant at p<0.05/10), from the older-west hybrid region (excluding F1 and F2 hybrids) ranged from FST=0.012-0.100 (3 out of the 3 pairwise FST values were significant at p<0.05/3), from the younger-central hybrid region (excluding F1 and F2 hybrids) ranged from FST=0.002-0.013 (3 out of 10 pairwise FST values were significant at p<0.05/10; Table S13).
+Pairwise intraspecific population differentiation in I. graellsii from allopatry ranged from FST=0.008-0.068 (2 out of the 3 pairwise FST values were significant at p<0.05/3), from the older-west hybrid region FST=0.079 (1 out of the 1 pairwise FST values was significant at p<0.05), and from the younger-central hybrid region ranged from FST=0-0.036 (5 out of the 15 pairwise FST values were significant at p<0.05/15; Table S14).

 Some populations were highly genetically distinct from many populations.
 Specifically, the I. elegans Doniños population from the older-west hybrid region showed comparatively large and statistically significant genetic differences with several other populations (Table S13).
 Similarly, the I. elegans Leuven population and the I. graellsii Seyhouse population from the allopatric distributions showed comparatively large and statistically significant genetic differences with several other populations (Tables S13-S14).